 Community Choice Electricity Aggregation (CCE) is a program in Massachusetts that came out of the Restructuring Act of 1997, specifically Chapter 164: Section 134.
 Aggregation of electrical load by municipality or group of municipalities; adoption of energy plan.
 The Act empowers cities and towns to create large buying groups of residential and business electricity accounts in order to seek bids for cheaper supply rates, essentially bulk-purchasing.
 The purpose of the Act was to ensure that the benefits of energy deregulation were passed onto residential customers and businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from Third Party Suppliers (TPS).
 Grouping residential accounts together creates economies of scale, enabling participating municipalities to achieve greater savings for account holders as a whole.
 You may find more information about the electric industry in the state by visiting the Department of Public Utilities (D.P.U.) website or the Department of Energy Resources website on municipal aggregation.

 The objective of CCE is simply to lower the cost of electricity bills and to offer an electricity supply product that contains more renewable energy through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility, in this case, Eversource, distributing the electricity supply.

 First, the municipality passed a warrant article at a Town Meeting or a motion at City Council.
-The town then selected Good Energy, L.P. to seek bids from TPS to obtain competitive electricity rates for participants.
+The town then selected Good Energy, L.P. to seek bids from third party suppliers to obtain competitive electricity rates for participants.
 An account holder is able to opt out from joining the program during a 30-day period at the onset of the program by returning the opt-out letter sent to the account holder by the winning supplier on behalf of the town, or they may leave the program at any point with no associated termination penalties or fees.

 On June 5th, 2017, a public presentation about the WinPower program was held at the Jenks Senior Center.
 The presentation is available here, on demand.